AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

-Aviatrix CloudN virtual appliance that is deployed in an on-premise datacenter or co-location facility.
+The Aviatrix CloudN virtual appliance is deployed in an on-premise datacenter or co-location facility.

 CloudN supports REST API that allows for further automation and third party software integration.
 REST API documentation can be found at `this link. <http://docs.aviatrix.com/HowTos/Aviatrix_Controller_API.html>`_ For an example of how to use REST API, check out `this link. <http://docs.aviatrix.com/HowTos/aviatrix_apis_datacenter_extension.html>`__